twolfson/if-i-were-to-build-a-startup-web-app/explorations/1-django-contrib-auth-forms/README.md

-# Django Authentication exploration
+# Django Contrib Auth Forms exploration
 This is an exploration for [if-i-were-to-build-a-startup-web-app](https://github.com/twolfson/if-i-were-to-build-a-startup-web-app)

 Initially I planned on writing it as a full setup, but as I built basic authentication in Django, I realized I'd never fully done that end-to-end with their built-ins (previous setup had legacy).

-This is now just an exploration for all pages with basic authentication
+This is now just an exploration for setting up Django with its `django.contrib.auth` forms

 ## Getting Started
 To set up this repo, install the following dependencies: